bientavu/manga_downloader/README.md

 if you want.
 It was only a personal tool for me to download the chapters of my favorites mangas/webtoons in order to have them offline and be able to read them in the metro, plane, etc...

+## V3 Patch Notes

+- Full refacto of the script files: folders creations, images merging and selenium are in separate modules.
+Each new website you would like to scrap now needs to create a separate module inside `/app/websites/`.
+- I decided to separate the websites scraping script into modules because the mechanic can be really different from one website to another.
+- It now always uses selenium to get the images URLs, and uses requests method to download the images.
+This is the best way I found to bypass cloudflare protections.
+- I have updated the inputs in the readme because it has changed a little bit.

 ## Steps of the script
 1. With a given scan URL (for example https://www.pantheon-scan.fr/overgeared-chapitre-),